Home / Blog / Best Technical SEO Platform: 2026 Comparison of 10 Tools

 • AI Fix Suggestions now propose line-level code edits and link to supporting docs.

-• A Server-Side Rendering (SSR) detector flags pages that rely on client-side JS, then estimates impact on crawl budget.
+• A Server-Side Rendering (SSR) detector flags pages that rely on client-side JS, then estimates impact on crawl budget, useful for teams evaluating the best tech stack for SEO before a rebuild.

 • The integrated Schema Markup Builder lets you paste the generated JSON-LD straight into your CMS.